ronboger/ronboger.github.io/now.md

 I'm currently in route back to Baltimore, where I'm staying for a little while to celebrate Passover with my family.
 I shifted into an advisory role with a project I was working on, and am currently thinking through next steps.

-I had been in San Francisco the past few months, as I was flown out in mid-December from Argentinian Patagonia to interview with YC for an AI/drug discovery project.
+I had been in San Francisco the past few months, as I was flown out from Argentinian Patagonia to interview with YC for an cancer therapeutics/computational biology project I was working on with a friend.
 We didn't get into YC, and spent the last few months executing further on the project.
 We successfully managed to receive sizable term sheets from top VCs in the Bay Area; however at the critical juncture I realized continuing further was not the right next step for me.

 So, I declined all the investor money and moved into an advisory role with the company.
 I felt this was the most ethical and correct thing to do for a variety of reasons.
 Initially I was afraid to make this move, as things were moving and investors were excited to get more involved.
 I could not have been more wrong here - as I explained the reasoning to investors, the decision was met with admiration and full support.